Climate change in Arizona: Agriculture

-"Interdependent systems providing water and energy services are necessary for agriculture.
+According to Andrew Berardy and Mikhail V. Chester "Interdependent systems providing water and energy services are necessary for agriculture.
 Climate change and increased resource demands are expected to cause frequent and severe strains on these systems.
 Arizona is especially vulnerable to such strains due to its hot and arid climate".
-"Increasing droughts and higher temperatures are likely to affect Arizona's top agricultural products: cattle, dairy, and vegetables.
-Hot temperatures threaten cows’ health and cause them to eat less, grow more slowly, and produce less milk.
+According to the EPA "Increasing droughts and higher temperatures are likely to affect Arizona's top agricultural products: cattle, dairy, and vegetables.
+Hot temperatures threaten cows' health and cause them to eat less, grow more slowly, and produce less milk.
 Livestock operations could also be impaired by fire, the lack of water, and changes in the landscape from grassland to woody shrubs more typical of a desert.
 Reduced availability of water would also create challenges for irrigated farms, which account for two-thirds of the water used in the state".

 Tribal communities

-"Climate change threatens natural resources and public health of tribal communities.
+According to the EPA "Climate change threatens natural resources and public health of tribal communities.
 Rising temperatures and increasing droughts are likely to decrease the availability of certain fish, hunt, and wild plants on which the Navajo and other tribes have relied for generations.
 Water may be less available for domestic consumption, especially for those who are not served by either municipal systems or reliable wells, which includes about 30 percent of the people on the Navajo Nation, who must haul water to meet daily needs.
 Recurring drought and rising temperatures may degrade the land itself.
 In the Navajo Nation, for example, the Great Falls Dune Field has advanced almost a mile in the last 60 years, threatening roads, homes, and grazing areas.
 Extreme heat may also create health problems for those without electricity, including about 40 percent of the people on the Navajo reservation".

 Adaptation

 Phoenix's large population and extremely dry climate make the city particularly vulnerable to the threats of drought and extreme heat.
 However, the city has recently incorporated climate change into current (and future) water management and urban design.
 And by doing so, Phoenix has taken steps to ensure sustainable water supplies and to protect populations that are vulnerable to extreme heat, largely through improving the sustainability and efficiency of communal infrastructure.

 For example, Phoenix uses renewable surface water supplies and reserves groundwater for use during the instance when extended droughts arise.
 The city is also creating a task force to redesign the downtown core to minimize the way buildings trap heat and increase local temperatures.

 Phoenix was rated as the city that could benefit the most from passive daytime radiative cooling (PDRC) applications, which are high in solar reflectance and thermal emittance, in the United States.
-The city could achieve energy consumption savings of ∼2500 kWh.
+The city could achieve energy consumption savings of ~2500 kWh.
 Arizona State University partnered with 3M to install PDRC films on local Tempe bus shelters as a pilot program.
 The film lowered bus shelter temperatures by approximately 4°C. Implementation has also been considered in Phoenix.